PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

 }
 ```

-There is one more thing you need to take care of.
-You have to avoid crash when assign `nil` to the property.
-Sundell uses a protocol to check if the value is `nil` before setting the value.
+One more thing to keep in mind is to avoid a crash when assigning `nil` to the property.
+Sundell uses a protocol to check if the value is nil before setting it.

 ```swift
 private protocol AnyOptional {